tfmorris/Names/README.md

 otherwise.
 Thus, most names require just a single token (the normalized name itself), while some names require two tokens.

-    * To return similar names for a user-specified name at search time, search for the normalized form of the user-specified name as well as additional tokens returned by _getAdditionalSearchTokens_.
+    * To return variants for a user-specified name at search time, search for the normalized form of the user-specified name as well as additional tokens returned by _getAdditionalSearchTokens_.
 On average, _getAdditionalSearchTokens_ will return 25-35 tokens to include in searches.